Introduction

 For more detailed info, visit the Meshtastic Docs.

-After saving your settings, restart the device if needed.
+After saving your settings, the Meshtastic device will restart if needed.

 You’re Ready